lessthanoptimal/ejml/README.md

 ## Building

 Unless you need a bleeding edge new feature or are contributing to EJML you probably don't need to build it yourself since pre-build jars are readily available on Maven Central.
 Gradle is the official tool environment for EJML.
-Java 11 or higher is required to build EJML, but it will generate Java 8 (a.k.a.
-Java 1.8) byte code.
+Java 17 or higher is required to build EJML, but it will generate Java 11 byte code.
 This is because it uses a few recent language features.

 To build EJML from the command line use the following commands.
 These will generate all the source code and install it in your local Maven repository.